Lawyers are ready to help during these stressful times. Schedule your consultation >

-Except for murder offenses, all other criminal offenses are classified as Class A, B, C, D or E offenses.
-Class A offenses are the most serious ones after murder offenses and Class E offenses are the least serious.
+Except for murder offenses, which are unclassified, the state classifies all other criminal offenses as Class A, B, C, D, or E offenses.
+Class A offenses, like manslaughter and rape, are the most serious criminal charges after murder offenses, and Class E offenses, such as petty theft and driving with a suspended license, are the least serious.

-Every class carries a range of sentences but a specific offense’s statute may override the standard sentence with a unique one.
-(See Maine Criminal Code § 1252 and 1301.)
+Every class carries a range of sentences, but a specific offense’s statute may override the standard sentence with a unique one.
 The sentences for each class include:

-Homicide may be one of the worst crimes to commit in Maine, but not all homicide cases are treated equally.
-State law recognizes that a person who accidentally killed another doesn’t deserve the same penalties as a person who intentionally killed.
-That is why Maine separates manslaughter from murder.
+Killing someone may be one of the worst crimes to commit in Maine, but not all homicide cases are the same.
+State law recognizes that a person who accidentally killed another doesn’t deserve the same criminal penalties as a person who killed someone intentionally.
+That is why Maine distinguishes manslaughter from murder.

-Murder is the most serious homicide offense as it implies that the killer had intended to kill another person.
-The only instances in which a homicide is determined to be manslaughter are if the killer either acted recklessly or with criminal negligence OR knowingly or intentionally killed while under the influence of extreme anger or fear that was instigated by the victim or a third party.
+Murder is the most serious homicide offense as it implies that the killer intended to kill another person.
+The only instances in which a homicide is determined to be manslaughter are if the killer either acted recklessly or with criminal negligence, or knowingly or intentionally killed while under the influence of extreme anger or fear that was caused by the victim or a third party.
 If there was no adequate provocation that would reasonably instigate the killer’s extreme anger or fear, the homicide is considered murder.